Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Gesture-controlled Aerial Formation

 \subsection{Formation control}

-The proposed formation control approach incorporates a leader-follower formation scheme coupled with a receding horizon control.
-In this scheme, one \ac{uav} takes on the role of the formation leader, equipped with onboard sensors and modules responsible for detecting the human worker and recognizing their gestures.
-The obtained information is then shared with other \acp{uav} within the team, as depicted in~\autoref{fig:softwareArchitecture}.
-In contrast, follower \acp{uav}, equipped with supplementary cameras, use the information provided by the leader to maintain a predefined formation relative to the worker's position.
-Concurrently, they capture additional perspectives to enhance safety monitoring.
-All \acp{uav} within the formation maintain their respective cameras oriented toward the worker.
-A visual depiction of this scenario is provided in~\autoref{fig:formation_scheme}.
+The proposed formation control strategy combines a leader-follower approach with receding horizon control.
+One \ac{uav} acts as the leader, equipped with onboard sensors and modules to detect the human worker and recognize gestures.
+The information obtained by the leader is shared with other \acp{uav} (see~\autoref{fig:softwareArchitecture}), which use it to maintain a desired formation relative to the worker's position.
+All \acp{uav} within the formation keep their cameras oriented towards the worker, thus, capturing additional perspectives to enhance the safety monitoring.
+This setup provides a diverse and comprehensive view of the monitored scene.
+The state of the $i$-th~\ac{uav} is defined as ${^i}\mathbf{x} = [{^i}\mathbf{p}, {^i}\varphi, {^i}\xi]^\top \in \mathbb{R}^5$, where ${^i}\mathbf{p}=[{^i}p_x, {^i}p_y, {^i}p_z]^\top \in \mathbb{R}^3$ is the \ac{uav}'s position, ${^i}\varphi$, ${^i}\xi$ are its camera heading and pitch angles, respectively.
+The index $i=L$ refers to the leader~\ac{uav}, and $i \in \mathbb{N}_{>0}$ refer to the follower~\acp{uav}.
+The human worker's state is denoted as ${^H}\mathbf{x} = [{^H}\mathbf{p}, {^H}\varphi, 0]^\top$.